 Correct sentence would be if you have changed your domain’s name server’s to theirs server then also it might take around 24-48 hours for DNS changes to propagate.
 Still that’s just a bit of “truth!”
 What I mean to say it’s just creates a wrong image of DNS working in eyes of a newbie.
-Let me be clear in one thing - There is NO such think like propagation between world dns server…blah..blah blah….that’s just a wrong picture.
+Let me be clear in one thing - There is NO such think like propagation between world dns server.
+That’s just a wrong picture.
 Now lets think over it and shoot it!

 What happens when you change name servers of your domain or either change the DNS records like A, MX etc?